json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

   programming language.
 When it stops evolving, it will lose its relevance.
   When we finish a release of JSON Schema, we don't disband, we start work on the next release.
-* Every one of our releases is expected to be used in production and will be depended on for many years forward.
+* Since the project resumed activity after the gap following draft-04, every one of our releases is expected to be used in production and will be depended on for many years forward.
 This is not consistent with normal IETF drafts.
 Even if we don't publicly use the term "draft", we're still using the IETF I-D system in a way that's not intended.
 * Under IETF, JSON Schema fits under the category of "draft".
 The community has repeatedly told us that they perceive this to meant that JSON Schema "incomplete" and not "not ready for production use".
 This is the wrong message for us to be sending as all of our releases are intended to be used in production.
 This ADR doesn't decide whether or not to drop the "draft" from our releases, but decoupling from IETF gives us that option.
-* Several members of the JSON Schema team have had poor interactions with IETF and don't feel that working with them would be productive.
-This is a relatively minor consideration.
-If we thought IETF was right for JSON Schema, we could find ways to make those relationships work.
-We have a good relationship with the relatively new HTTPAPIs working group and working with them would be far more likely to be productive than the people/WG we were previously in communication with.
+* Several members of the JSON Schema team have interacted with JSON-related IETF working groups.
+Some of these interactions demonstrated an indifference or hostility to JSON Schema, and a preference for projects taking a different approach.
+Equally important was a lack of any active interest or constructive engagement.
+Finally, we were informed that any schema project for JSON would not necessarily start from JSON Schema as a base, indicating that a "JSON Schema" working group would quite likely not involve JSON Schema itself.
+This impression has been reinforced by observing the amount of change introduced to JSON Path as a consequence of its adoption by an IETF working group.
+While we have a good relationship with the relatively new HTTPAPIs working group, the combination of these other experiences with other mismatches between our project and the IETF process contributes to our reluctance to move forward through the iETF.

 ## Considered Options